simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 Such are the principal monasteries and temples of Ulan Bator or Urga.
 Besides them there exist in the city several resthouses or branch monasteries, belonging to big provincial monastic establishments, and small chapels mostly situated in felt tents, two or three lamas usually officiate in such chapels and look after the property.
 The Tibetan colony has also a kind of assembly hall of its own for Tibetan monks.
 This establishment is also in felt tents; and on the eighth, fifteenth, and thirtieth of each month services are held, in which all the clerical members of the colony take part.
 Several great Tibetan lamas live constantly in Urga.
 Some of them belonged to the staff of the late Bogdo Gegen and others fled from Tibet as a result of the recent persecutions of the followers of the Tashi Lama.

-The most famous monastery in the immediate neighborhood of the Mongol capital is the Manjushri Khit or the monastic retreat of Manjushri.
+The most famous monastery in the immediate neighborhood of the Mongol capital is the Mañjushri Khit or the monastic retreat of Mañjushri.
 It is situated on the southern slopes of the sacred Bogdo ula and overlooks the Gobi expanse, that stretches to the south of the massive mountain.
 This monastery is built entirely in Tibetan style and is reputed for the strict discipline of its monks.
-The Manjushri Khit-in shiretu or Abbot of the Manjushri Khit is reputed for his learning and wields a considerable amount of influence both in secular and clerical circles of Urga.
+The Mañjushri Khit-in shiretu or Abbot of the Mañjushri Khit is reputed for his learning and wields a considerable amount of influence both in secular and clerical circles of Urga.

 One of the most important events in the religious life of the capital is the Maidari procession, which takes place in the third or fourth month of the Mongol year.
 It is a very imposing parade, which encircles the city; and huge crowds watch the passing of the image of the coming Buddha.
 Its approach is heralded by the concentrated look of the crowd and the dim and ever rising sound of trumpets and cymbals and many voices chanting prayers.
 The air is dusty, and in the yellowish cloud move huge palanquins and state umbrellas carried over the holy images, some of which arc borne by monks, others by richly caparisoned